abinit/abinit/doc/developers/new_testsuite.md

 ...
 ```

-Here we have a more examples of what can be found in a document.
+Here we have a various examples of what can be found in a document.
 We have real
 and integer fields, mappings/dictionaries and 2D arrays.

 To check this document in our test we have to add a specialization for it along